scala-js/scala-js-website/doc/sbt/cross-building.md

 ## Dependencies

-If your cross compiled source depends on libraries, you will have to add the dependencies on the libraries separately for each project (using the `%%%` for the Scala.js project).
+If your cross compiled source depends on libraries, you may use `%%%` for both projects.
+It will automatically determine whether you are in a Scala/JVM or a Scala.js project.
 For example, if your code uses [Scalatags](http://github.com/lihaoyi/scalatags), your project definitions look like this:

-    lazy val fooJS = project.in(file("foo-js")).settings(scalaJSSettings: _*).settings(
+    val dependencySettings = Seq(
-      name := "foo",
-      unmanagedSourceDirectories in Compile += root.base / "foo-shared" / "src" / "main" / "scala",
         libraryDependencies += "com.scalatags" %%% "scalatags" % "0.3.5"
     )

-    lazy val fooJVM = project.in(file("foo-jvm")).settings(
+    lazy val fooJS = project.in(file("foo-js"))
+      .settings(scalaJSSettings: _*)
+      .settings(dependencySettings: _*)
+      .settings(
         name := "foo",
+        unmanagedSourceDirectories in Compile += root.base / "foo-shared" / "src" / "main" / "scala"
+      )

+    lazy val fooJVM = project.in(file("foo-jvm"))
+      .settings(dependencySettings: _*)
+      .settings(
+        name := "foo",
-      unmanagedSourceDirectories in Compile += root.base / "foo-shared" / "src" / "main" / "scala",
+        unmanagedSourceDirectories in Compile += root.base / "foo-shared" / "src" / "main" / "scala"
-      libraryDependencies += "com.scalatags" %% "scalatags" % "0.3.5"
       )